5 Ways to Encourage Those You Lead

 Here are a few of the lessons I have learned from these leaders:

 Predictability is a spiritual gift – kind of.
 Most of our disappointments are rooted in unmet expectations.
-Those on our team want to know that we are approachable and welcoming to conversations about our joint ventures.
+Those around us want to know that we are approachable and welcoming to conversations about our joint ventures.
 But, they also want to know what they can expect in times of conflict and celebration.
 Be a leader who is consistent so those around you feel safe sharing about their current dreams and frustrations.

 Jack Canfield, a personal coach in the business world, says it best: “Successful people maintain a positive focus in life no matter what is going on around them.
 They stay focused on their past successes rather than their past failures, and on the next action steps they need to take to get them closer to the fulfillment of their goals rather than all the other distractions that life presents to them.”
 The greatest gift you may ever give to those you lead is helping them focus on what is most vital, while helping them learn how to ignore what is less urgent.
 Focus leads to effectiveness.